New York is the global center for creativity.

 4) Explore the Secret Art Max Neuhaus Times Square

 The amazing fact is that hardly anyone notices it’s there.
-There is no curated directional signs, artist’s statement or signboards.
-It is simply a machine that amplifies the resonance of Time Square’s vibe, producing a sound similar to mechanical humming
+There are no curated directional signs, artist’s statement or signboards.
+It is simply a machine that amplifies the resonance of Time Square’s vibe, producing a sound similar to the mechanical humming

 So, the next time you’re in Times Square, find this place and become engulfed in the cacophony of Neuhaus’s installation